pattersongp/3134_class_notes/wk2/Session 4 - July 12.md

    ```
    5 2 - 3 *
    3 5 2 - *
-   - these will result in the same answer
+   These will result in the same answer
    ```

 <br>__Queue Abstract Data Type__